Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-5-5-m2.md

 ## Building an IoT Device Ecosystem

 To build the Tizen IoT device ecosystem.
 Tizen open-source community worked in collaboration with other partners.
-With the result, Tizen IoT profile supports open hardware platforms such as RPI3 and SDTA7X2.
+As a result, Tizen IoT profile supports open hardware platforms such as RPI3 and SDTA7X2.
 Several IoT Cloud solutions are also integrated in Tizen 5.5.
-Tizen 5.5 provides IoT Headless and IoT Headed profile based on the building blocks for supporting various purpose devices.
+Tizen 5.5 provides IoT Headless and IoT Headed profiles based on the building blocks for supporting various purpose devices.
 Tizen 5.5 provides IoT total solution of the open hardware platform, platform OS and IoT cloud.

 ![img](media/5.5_4_IoT.png)